 Although starting and growing your small business is a challenge within itself, that’s only half the battle.
 Small businesses today make up the majority of payment fraud victims, so investing in security and fraud prevention is key.
-Let's review several actionable steps you can take today:
+Let's review 7 actionable steps you can take today!

-PCI Compliance is perhaps the most important concept in the payments industry.
+Why?
+PCI Compliance is perhaps the most important standard in the payments industry.
 It dictates how you must store, handle and transmit cardholder data.
+When you meet those PCI standards, you play your part in protecting your customers’ payment details and your business from fraudsters.
 Make sure your small business meets all the guidelines, especially if you want to maximize your fraud protection and avoid a non-compliance fee.

-Can you accept chip cards at your small business?
-Great, it means you're EMV-ready!
-If not, then you could be putting yourself at unnecessary risk.
+Why?
+If you don't accept EMV chip cards at your business, you're probably putting yourself at unnecessary risk for chargebacks and fraud.
 As of Oct.
 2015, most merchants are required to upgrade their systems to the EMV standard in order to avoid the liability for chargebacks on chip card purchases performed via non-EMV devices.

-Having a lot of sales at your small business is great.
-However, nothing ruins that joy (and your bottom line) like finding out that many of them are fraudulent — something that's all too common in e-commerce payments.
-An effective way to prevent such turn of events is to apply restrictions, like Address Verification System (AVS) and Card Verification Value (CVV), to confirm that the information entered during the online checkout matches the one on file.
+Why?
+Nothing ruins the joy of great sales like finding out that many of them were fraudulent — something that's all too common with card-not-present transactions like e-commerce payments.
+An effective way to prevent this turn of events is to apply restrictions, like Address Verification System (AVS) and Card Verification Value (CVV), to confirm the information entered during online checkout matches the information on file.

 No matter how hard you try to avoid fraud, you must have a response plan in case you experience a breach.
 When it’s time to switch from prevention to mitigation, the first step is to report the situation as promptly as possible to proper authorities, including your credit card processor and the issuing bank.

-While all these steps are effective, there's no need for you to face fraud on your own.
+Why?
 The best way to prevent fraud is by partnering with a payment processor who will have your back at every step of your small business journey.
-At TransNational Payments we have two decades of experience helping thousands of small businesses achieve safer payment processing — chat with one of our specialists to see how we can help you do the same!
+At TransNational Payments, we've helped thousands of small businesses achieve safer payment processing — and we'll do the same for you!